sireniaeu/manatee.docs/methods.md

 Arguments can be given as form-data or as a JSON document when the `Content-Type` is set to `application/x-www-form-urlencoded` for the former and  `application/json` for the latter.

+The result of performing a flow will always be returned as a JSON document.

 {% sample lang="bash" %}
 Example using `curl`- assumes token is found in `token.jwt` file.